adeelahmadk/cpp-oop/docs/README.md

 ## Appendix

-The source code of the complete code examples included in this document is provided in the `doc_examples` directory.
+The complete source code of the examples included in this documentation is provided in the [`examples`](../examples) directory.